-Table 5.4 - Risers Purpose and use by Ofgem This table collects information to provide Ofgem with visibility of GDNs position with regards to its level of understanding of the risk associated with risers and the costs and workload associated with the replacement and refurbishment of GDNs gas supply infrastructure.
-Instructions for Completion Riser risk control Enter the following information broken down by riser height band: Riser asset population Number of risers inspected and risk assessed (in reporting year) Number of current total riser assets for which the date for inspection and risk assessment has not expired.
+Table 5.4 - Risers Purpose and use by This table collects information to provide Ofgem with Ofgem visibility of GDNs position with regards to its level of understanding of the risk associated with risers and the costs and workload associated with the replacement and refurbishment of GDNs gas supply infrastructure.
+Instructions for Riser risk control Enter the following information broken down by riser Completion height band: Riser asset population Number of risers inspected and risk assessed (in \ reporting year) Number of current total riser assets for which the date for inspection and risk assessment has not expired.
 GDNs will determine this from their own policies and procedures for riser risk assessment.
-Number of risers identified for future planned replacement Number of risers identified for future planned refurbishment Number of risers identified for future work but work type not scoped Number of risers outstanding for inspection and risk assessment auto-populates from the entered data.
+Number of risers identified for future planned replacement Number of risers identified for future planned refurbishment Number of risers identified for future work but work type not scoped Number of risers identified as not requiring future work The total number of risers outstanding for inspection and risk assessment auto-populates from the entered data.
 Gross expenditure Enter the gross expenditure by activity type.
-Planned refurbishment on failure Contribution Enter the contribution, if any, by activity type.
+Planned replacement on failure Planned refurbishment on failure

+Contribution Enter the contribution, if any, by activity type.
 Net Expenditure No entry is required, as this is calculated automatically from the gross expenditure and contribution.
 Workload Enter the number of risers and number of supply points by activity.
-Unit costs The unit costs per riser and per supply point auto-populate from entered data.
+Unit costs The unit costs per riser and per supply point auto- populate from entered data.
 Breakdown of cost categories Enter the percentage share of direct labour, contract labour and materials.
 The total which auto-populated should sum to 100 per cent.